-At the temples of Saturn, Castor and Pollux, and Antoninus and Faustina, we will meet the Roman gods and explore the enigma of a Christian church built into the structure of a pagan temple.
+At the temples of Saturn, Castor and Pollux and Antoninus and Faustina, we will meet the Roman gods and unravel the enigma of a Christian church built into the structure of a pagan temple.
 The innovations of Roman engineers will amaze you on the Via Sacra, still marked today with the wheel-ruts of carriages that passed over it for centuries.
-Meanwhile, the film-strips of antiquity carved into the marble of the Arch of Titus and Arch of Septimius Severus, tell of the great conquests of Imperial Rome.
-At the site where it happened, we will re-live timeless events such as the funeral of Julius Caesar near the Temple of Caesar and the decapitation of Cicero in the central square.
+Meanwhile, the film-strips of antiquity carved into the marble of the Arch of Titus and Arch of Septimius Severus tell of the great conquests of Imperial Rome.
+We will re-live timeless events such as the funeral of Julius Caesar near the Temple of Caesar in the very spaces where they happened.
 Finally, we will explain the political rise of Augustus, who ended the Roman Republic and founded an empire.

 The Palatine Hill is still for the most part excluded from the itineraries of other tour companies.
-Wonderfully preserved even today, it's a shame to neglect this beautiful part of the ancient city, a place that for centuries hosted the exclusive residences of the Roman aristocracy, until the emperors appropriated it to construct their colossal villas.
+Wonderfully preserved even today, it's a shame to neglect this beautiful part of the ancient city, a place that for centuries hosted the exclusive residences of the Roman aristocracy until the emperors appropriated it to construct their colossal palace.
 Why was it such a desirable spot?
 Simple.
 The views from here down into the Forum, the Colosseum, the Circus Maximus, and indeed the entire city are unmatched.